Embracing the Future

 in Art and Film

-We are glad to announce our newest exhibition project Expressionism in Art and Film.
+We are glad to announce that our newest exhibition project Expressionism in Art and Film will be presented at the Kunsthalle Emden from February 12, 2022, to June 12, 2022.
 The exhibition aims to shed new light on Expressionism across conventional boundaries of genre and to show the common influences between the arts of painting, graphics, and film.
 The presentation will consist of a selection of approx. 120 exhibits including paintings, graphical works, film stills, and film excerpts.

 Sculptural Visions of the Body